nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/configuration-parameters-index-nuxeoconf.md

 #### `nuxeo.vcs.blocking-timeout-millis`

-**Since Nuxeo 5.8**

-Since Nuxeo 5.8\.
 Database maximum wait time to get a connection from the pool when all connections are in use, for Nuxeo repository (VCS).

 **Default Value**